hanabi/hanabi.github.io/Reference.md

 * For example, on the first turn of a 4-player game:
   * Alice clues Donald red, which touches a red 3 as a *Play Clue*.
   * Bob goes next and assumes that it is a *Double Self-Finesse* - he has the red 1 and red 2 in his two newest slots.
 Thus, he blind-plays his left-most and it is red 1, as expected.
   * Cathy goes next.
-Cathy sees that Donald does NOT have red 2 in his next newest slot, so she must have the red 2.
+Cathy sees that Donald does **not** have red 2 in his next newest slot, so she must have the red 2.
 Cathy blind-plays her left-most card.
-However, it is NOT the red 2, but the blue 1.
+However, it is **not** the red 2, but the blue 1.
   * Bob now knows he does not have the red 2 anymore, since Cathy blind-played.
-  * Cathy now knows that since two blind-plays happened in a row, she does NOT have the red 2 and that she was *Bluffed*.
+  * Cathy now knows that since two blind-plays happened in a row, she does **not** have the red 2 and that she was *Bluffed*.
   * At first, Donald thought that the red card in his hand was red 1 (as a *Play Clue*).
   * After Alice blind-played, Donald thought that the red card in his hand was red 2 (as a *Finesse*).
   * After Bob blind-played, Donald knows that he must have the red 3 (as a *Double Half Bluff*).